anida21/sarajevogram/Backend/README.md

-# ImageBoardBE

-ImageBoard is a web application that enables users to upload and view images in the form of a post (similar to Instagram)
+Sarajevogram is a web application that enables users to upload and view images in the form of a post (similar to Instagram)

 ### Setup